Most animals, including humans, can be made to prefer the fake to the real. Sometimes this is funny, and sometimes it is sad. Often both.

 Virtual reality sex might become more pleasurable than real sex soon enough.
 But if you chose the virtual kind over the natural kind, your genes will end with you.

 Perhaps less dramatically, anyone who lives in an urban center probably has friends or acquaintances who have chosen not have children, simply because they prefer an epicurean lifestyle.
 This is not a phenomenon that occurs in the poorest countries in the world, but rather one that is unique to the wealthiest.
-It is the equivalent of saying, “I don’t want to fulfill my evolutionary purpose because the food and wine around me is too tasty.”
+It is the equivalent of saying, “I don’t want to fulfill my evolutionary purpose because the food and wine around me are too tasty.”

 There is data to back up the anecdotes: Few would argue that heavy drinking is healthy.
 But the data show that the hardest drinkers may well be drinking themselves out of the gene pool.
 Of the 25 heaviest-drinking countries in the world, not a single one has a birthrate at or above replacement level.
 Whether it is causation or correlation I’ll leave for someone else to perform a factor analysis to determine, but there is certainly an open question whether the heaviest drinkers are drinking themselves out of existence.